-For example, you can purchase XRP in a private exchange, then withdraw XRP from the exchange to the address you specified.
+For example, you can buy XRP in a private exchange, then withdraw XRP from the exchange to the address you specified.

 Caution: The first time you receive XRP at your own XRP Ledger address, you must pay the account reserve (currently 20 XRP), which locks up that amount of XRP indefinitely.
 In contrast, private exchanges usually hold all their customers' XRP in a few shared XRP Ledger accounts, so customers don't have to pay the reserve for individual accounts at the exchange.
 Before withdrawing, consider whether having your own account directly on the XRP Ledger is worth the price.